Two new COVID-19 deaths, 75 cases confirmed in North Dakota

 Two new COVID-19 deaths were confirmed Monday, April 27 in North Dakota.
-As of Monday morning, the state has had 942 total cases, including 350 recoveries.
+As of Monday morning, the state has had 19 total deaths from coronavirus.

+North Dakota has had 942 total COVID-19 cases as of Monday morning, including 350 recoveries.
+More than 22,000 individuals have received COVID-19 tests, the state department of health reported Monday.

-The deceased individuals were both men in their 80s from Cass County, North Dakota.
-Each man had underlying health conditions, the North Dakota Department of Health reported.
+The two newest individuals to die from COVID-19 were both men in their 80s from Cass County, North Dakota.
+Each man had underlying health conditions, the NDDoH reported.

 Monday’s totals include 75 new COVID-19 cases.
 Cass County, which has had 431 total cases to date, reported 34 new cases.
 Grand Forks County, North Dakota, which has had 231 cases to date, reported 36 new cases.